sciustechnologia/sciustechnologia.github.io/index.md

 title: My Work experience
 description: QA testing and technical writing
 ---
-Over 14 years in the software quality assurance industry, I gained experience in testing and documenting.
+> my experience in testing and documenting.

 ## Some of the devices and software I tested as a QA Engineer: